 - Excepted Intrastate

-If you choose Non-Excepted Interstate, you must, in addition to a completed self-certified application, provide the DPS with a federal medical certificate.
+If you choose Non-Excepted Interstate, you must, in addition to a completed self-certified application, provide the ALEA with a federal medical certificate.

 - Driver License Division